guylepage3/m3/README.md

 # scepter
-Harmonious is a css postcss ultra-light framework
+Scepter is a css postcss ultra-light framework

-scepter is an opensource postcss framework with a Bootstrap 4 foundation built with blockchain and decentralized projects in mind.
+Scepter is an opensource postcss framework with a Bootstrap 4 foundation built with blockchain and decentralized projects in mind.

 ## Table of contents